Bachata Rosa: Singles

 "Como Abeja al Panal" was the first single released from the album.
 It peaked at 31 on the Billboard Hot Latin Songs chart in 1989 and 55 on Mega Single Top 100 in the Netherlands.
 It peaked at number 5 and 2 in Puerto Rico and Venezuela Airplay.

 "La Bilirrubina" was the second single released from the album.
 It reached number nine on the Hot Latin Songs chart and number 2 in Peru.

 The third single, "Burbujas de Amor", was the most successful single from the album.
 It peaked at number two on the Hot Latin Songs chart, and it was in force during the week of 1 September 1990, where it was three non-consecutive weeks.
 Also, it peaked at number one on Mexico Airplay, Chile and Uruguay.
-Also, it peaked at 3 in Ecuador and San Salvador and 9 in Venezuela This is kept out of the high position, for a combination of songs, with "Tengo Todo Excepto a Ti" of Luis Miguel, and "¿Por Qué Te Tengo Que Olvidar?" of José Feliciano.
-Also, was positioned in number three on the Mega Single Top 100, Number 3 in Holland, number 3 in Puerto Rico Number 4 in Belgium, 1 In Portugal. and number 45 in the Eurochart 100 Singles.
+Also, it peaked at 3 in Ecuador and San Salvador and 9 in Venezuela Also, was positioned in number three on the Mega Single Top 100, Number 3 in Holland, number 3 in Puerto Rico Number 4 in Belgium, 1 In Portugal. and number 45 in the Eurochart 100 Singles.

 The music video for the song features Guerra performing from a porch as he watches a couple dancing in the rain.
 The fourth single, "A Pedir Su Mano," peaked at 13 on the Hot Latin Songs chart, number 7 in Peru, Number 3 in Colombia, Number 2 in Cuba, Number 3 in Venezuela and 9 in Panama.
 The music video shows people in traditional African dress dancing in sugarcane fields with a cartoon of a red train traversing the landscape.

 "Estrellitas y Duendes", the fifth single released from the album, peaked at number three on the Hot Latin Tracks.
 Number 2 in Dominican Republic, Number one in Cuba and Number 7 in Spain.

 The sixth single "Carta de Amor" peaked at 35 on the Hot Latin Songs.

 The last single released from the album was "Bachata Rosa", which peaked at 15 on the Hot Latin Songs chart.
 Also, it peaked at number one in Mexico, 7 in Colombia, 6 in Panama and 10 in Uruguay.
 The Portuguese version, reached 9 in Brazil Airplay.